-Interview: Chris Pratt talks about Hunting, Tanning and Squirrels - 0
+Q&A: Chris Pratt Talks Hunting, Tanning, and Squirrels

-The Parks and Recreation funnyman and co-star of last fall's Moneyball is a major Hollywood player, but he's not shy about his love of all things outdoors.
+The Parks and Recreation funnyman and co-star of M__oneyball (and star of Jurassic World) has turned into a major Hollywood player, but he stays true to his love of all things outdoors.

-Question: If you’re heading out for a hunt, what’s in your truck?
-(Snacks?
-Go-to gear items?
-Make/model of gun?
-Bow?
-Miscellaneous items? etc.)
+OL: If you’re heading out for a hunt, what’s in your truck?

-Answer: I have an old beat-up compass I inherited from my dad.
+CP: I have an old beat-up compass I inherited from my dad.
 It is the last remnant of his hunting career.
 I take it with me on every hunt so a piece of him can be with me.
-In terms of gear I don’t mind paying an extra few bucks for hunting products made in the USA.
-I’ll always take my Leatherman Wave, Surefire LX2 Lumamax Flashlight and Danner boots.
+In terms of gear, I don’t mind paying an extra few bucks for hunting products made in the USA.
+I’ll always take my Leatherman Wave, Surefire LX2 Lumamax Flashlight, and Danner boots.
 I have a beautiful J. Behring knife that was a gift from my wife also.

 If I’m hunting coyote, white tail or antelope I go with my Winchester Model 70 25 WSSM with Swarovski 4-12x50mm glass.